 Bloom Time: Spring

-Clematis armandii is a flowering climbing plant up to 20 feet (6 m) tall.
-It bears fragrant, up to 2.4 inches (6 cm) across, white flowers in spring on the previous year's growth.
+Clematis armandii is a climbing plant that grows up to 20 feet (6 m) tall.
+It bears white fragrant flowers, up to 2.4 inches (6 cm) across, that appear in spring on the previous year's growth.
 Its dark green leaves droop to create a textured look, and it serves well as a screen.